tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/09_Ins_Contextualizing_Solidity.md

   * EVM machine code consists of a list of instructions that the EVM will perform.

-  * A user pays a certain amount of `GAS` for each instruction that gets executed by the EVM.
+  * A user pays a certain amount of `gas` for each instruction that gets executed by the EVM.

   * Instead of just a transaction fee like `bitcoin`, you have a fee for running programs.